Azure/fleet/README.md

 navigate to the directory to find a file called token use vim to open it.

+### 9. Cleanup

+Delete the resource group under which every was created.
+This might take some time.

 ## Code of Conduct

 ---